chauhanakash23/Modern-Resume/README.md

 4. Press Upload Project

-5. Select the Will Modified Resume.zip file

-6. Once uploaded, the template will not compile yet
+5. Select the Will Modified Resume.zip file.
+Once uploaded, the template will not compile yet.

-7. Press on menu on the top left
+6. Press the menu button on the top left

-8. Change the compiler to XeLaTeX, and press recompile
+7. Change the compiler to XeLaTeX, and press recompile

 ![resume v7](https://user-images.githubusercontent.com/59489624/182475952-f177980f-3d7b-45d9-91fd-2943c782489f.png)